 In today’s scenario, several communication channels are accessible to people.
 They can have conversations face-to-face, exchange phone calls, send and receive text messages, send emails or use social media platforms.
 Reports, signs, fliers and leaflets, brochures, advertisements, letters, television and radio are also communication channels.

 Feedback is vital to the communication process and is as important as the delivery of the message.
 Without the feedback, the act of communication is not complete.
 Communication can either be formal or informal and may be verbal, oral, non-verbal or written.
+In a formal setting, such as within an organization, giving positive feedback is an incredibly powerful and effective tool that should be a part of every manager’s toolkit.

 Before written words were invented, language was mainly using the auditory means of transmission, through grunts, whistles or drumbeats.
 In some cases, it was tactile or visual, such as drawings, hand signals, fire or smoke signals.
 Communication only has one channel – sensory.
 Language is dynamic because there could be daily changes as its dictionary can add new words daily.
 The basic steps in communication remain unchanged, therefore, communication is considered static.